The Effects of Free Radical Damage

 Astaxanthin is one of the hottest antioxidants being researched.
 Commonly found in marine animals, it is said to have 200x more antioxidant properties than Beta-carotene and is more effective than Vitamins C or E. This is how fish protect against the damaging effects of the sun's rays.
 Studies have also shown its ability to reduce UV-induced skin damage.1

 Other powerful antioxidants include Carotenoids and Ferulic acid.
-These protect against oxidative and free radical damage while also offering a wide range of anti-aging effects.
+These protect against oxidative and free radical damage while also offering a wide range of anti-aging benefits and effects.

 Alas, with the potential to quester several oxygen radicals and rid the body of their deleterious effects, Vitamin C is one of my favorite antioxidants in both oral and topical forms.
 Its regenerative properties have been shown to be a key to maintaining a youthful glow while also boosting collagen production.3

-Stay tuned for our next newsletter, coming out later this month, as we continue our two-part article about antioxidants and your skin.
+Stay tuned for our next newsletter, coming out later this month, as we continue our two-part article about topical antioxidants for skin.